Gavriil1/CI_PP4_TD/README.md

 </details>

-3. As a User I would like to be able to move from Register page to Log In Page.
+3. As a user, I would like to be able to move from the Register page to the Log In page.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |